 - A package of CVL enhancement to follow the introduction of new electric tram-train and tri-mode services in 2023/4.
 This will include 7 or 8 further stations to extend the reach of the network and measures to enable 4tph on the City and Coryton Lines in Cardiff .
 This will deliver much enhanced integrated public transport in the most populated part of Wales and will likely a major component of the CO2 reduction required.
 It also requires measure to address bottlenecks on NRs rail asset at Cardiff West (the rail nerds will know what that is!)

-- The Section of Cardiff Crossrail from Cardiff Central via the Bay to Splott/Tremorfa back to the SWML at Rover Way (with the potential for the tram-trains to operate onto the SWML serving new local stations and so avoiding potential capacity constraints at Cardiff Central).
+- The Section of Cardiff Crossrail from Cardiff Central via the Bay to Splott/Tremorfa back to the SWML at Rover Way and now an early opportunity to extend west and integrate with Penarth services.
 The bay line and its extension as part of Crossrail is something I have made the case for on numerous occasions.
 One might argue that this intervention is half CVL asset, and half NR asset and so should attract 50/50 funding from WG and UK Gov. There is also an opportunity to extend OLE to the VoG Line to allow Tram-train operation on the Penarth branch by extending Crossrail services west from Cardiff Central to Penarth in advance of the north west corridor

 - The CVL extension from Aberdare – to Hirwaun providing enhanced access to the Brecon Beacons and the A465